Have you Ever Made A Crochet Amigurumi Doll for Travel?

 If you would have asked me earlier this year if I have ever travelled with a Crochet Doll, I would have asked you if you were serious!
 Talk about judgemental queen eh!

-For The Crochet Cruises, I made a pirate parrot a couple years back.
-I used him as a prop at the welcome table on board Carnival Glory’s Cruise Ship.
+The Crochet Cruises, I made a pirate parrot a couple of years back.
+I used him as a prop at the welcome table onboard Carnival Glory’s Cruise Ship.
 I didn’t use him anywhere else and realized I had put a few hours into making him but really never used him.
 I found him yesterday while cleaning.

 What you don’t know is that the design and marketing team take turns with a selected Lily Doll to take her on their travels.
 Lily has gone all over the globe.
 When she gets back, she hitches a ride somewhere else.
 She’s been to California and various parts of Europe.

 So I kinda changed my mind about the process and not because of peer pressure but I realized something.
 There are probably 10’s of thousands, if not millions of the same view taken by tourists.
 We take photos and keep it handy to document our journey.
 But the truth is, many people take the exact same photo… you can stand in front of the camera but Daniel and I are usually solo travellers where getting a photo of us together is a rare occurrence.

 So with Yarnspirations taking these photos with Lily.
 You cannot deny that these photos have personalization.
 There are times in a travel experience where I am tired that I don’t want my photo taken.
 An amigurumi crochet doll is ready to be a film prop at any time.

 So I made a Crochet Moose, a free pattern by Sharon Ojala.
 So I figured I would try the same thing for my trip Alaska.